Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 Criminal and civil lawsuits differ in their purpose.
 A criminal lawsuit is meant to punish the abuser, while a civil lawsuit is intended to compensate the child sexual abuse victim.
 If you or your child are victims of child sexual abuse, you can file a claim and potentially receive compensation.
-Many states extended the time limit when a victim can file a civil suit, including New York per the New York Child Victims Act.
+Many states extended the time limit when a victim can file a civil suit, including California per the California Child Victims Act.

 To pursue legal action and ensure you have a valid claim for damages, you must prove:

 - The abuse took place when you or your child was under 18

 - The abuse happened in the state where you are bringing the lawsuit

 - You are currently under 55 years old.

 - You have not already received legal compensation for the abuse.

 You need to consult with a child sexual abuse law firm or attorney who can represent you when filing your lawsuit.
 A lawyer can help determine if you have a valid case and whether to file in federal or state court.
 Remember, everything you disclose to a lawyer is confidential, so it’s crucial to include all relevant facts.

 After discussing your case with your lawyer, counsel, or associated law firm, they will draft and file a complaint on your behalf.
 The complaint includes the details of your injury and relevant damages.
 This document also describes how the perpetrator (the defendant in the case) caused the harm, establishes that the court has the capacity to decide on the case, and asks the court for relief (i.e., compensation or another legal recompense).
 The complaint is served on the defendant, who then has the opportunity to respond.